 TL;DR

 How many "hot" leads are currently sitting in your CRM, slowly cooling off because nobody claimed them?
-It is a question that keeps RevOps managers up at night.
+This question keeps RevOps managers up at night.
 You spend thousands of dollars on targeted ads, hours on high-value whitepapers, and weeks on SEO.
 Then, a lead finally fills out a form.
 They are interested.
 They are ready.
 But instead of a swift introduction to a sales rep, they enter the "Messy Middle."

-The Messy Middle is that awkward, undefined space between a Marketing Qualified Lead (MQL) and a Sales Qualified Lead (SQL).
+The **Messy Middle is** the undefined operational gap between a Marketing Qualified Lead (MQL) and a Sales Qualified Lead (SQL).
 It is where data goes to die, where sales reps complain about "junk leads," and where marketing teams wonder why their hard-earned conversions aren't turning into closed deals.
-In many organizations, this handoff is handled by spreadsheets, manual Slack messages, or, worst of all, "gut feelings."
+In many organizations, this MQL to SQL handoff is handled by spreadsheets, manual Slack messages, or, worst of all, "gut feelings."

 The cost of this friction is staggering.
 According to data from LeanData,